mmibbetson/mmibbetson.github.io/content/software/_index.md

 +++
+title = "Software"
-title = "List of software projects" description = ""
+description = """
+Software projects that I have created, maintained and/or contributed to.
+"""
-sort_by = "date"
+sort_by = "title"
-template = "software/list.html"
+template = "software/index.html"
 page_template = "software/page.html"
 +++